 For Transmode, in common with many other providers of logistics solutions, it’s important that our haulage rates are clear and transparent to our clients.
 However, the way those rates are set in the industry isn’t always as straightforward as we might like it to be.
 Back in 2012 Geoff Dunning, then chief executive of the Road Haulage Association, wrote about potentially industry-damaging low haulage rates in the UK, and that a culture of “one-rate-fits-all”, failed to account for the intricacies of the haulage industry

-In his article he pointed out that rate calculations need to take account of: “the time required (wages and overheads) covered by a standard cost per hour; the distance covered at a standard cost per mile (fuel, tyres, repair and maintenance, and lubricants); any job-specific costs, such as subsistence and tolls; plus a margin of profit.
+He pointed out that rate calculations need to take account of: “the time required (wages and overheads) covered by a standard cost per hour; the distance covered at a standard cost per mile (fuel, tyres, repair and maintenance, and lubricants); any job-specific costs, such as subsistence and tolls; plus a margin of profit.
 These costs mix together in infinitely varying proportions, leading to rates per mile which depend on miles covered in a given period of time.”

 When calculating what to charge clients, those “miles covered in a given period of time” can also vary from route to route.
 The vagaries and conditions of the UK’s motorway and trunk road network means that some routes are simply more prone to delays and congestion than others.